What we do

 Home visits are offered to all new families.
 The key person is available to visit and play in the child's home environment.

-Your child’s first day at playgroup
+Your child’s first day at Little School.

-We advise that you bring in a spare set of clothes and weather appropriate accessories, eg a sun hat, wellington boots, hat and scarf.
+We request that you bring in a spare set of clothes and weather appropriate accessories, eg a sun hat, wellington boots, hat and scarf.
 Please ensure that all clothes and footwear are marked with your child’s name.
 Name tags can be purchased from My Name Tags, using School ID 97824.

 Your child does not have to be toilet trained; we have nappy changing facilities but you will need to supply nappies and baby wipes.
 If your child has started to toilet train we will help with this while they are at playgroup.
 We do advise that you bring in extra spare sets of clothes in case of accidents.
 We do have potties to help your child.